Psyche – Project Overview

 - Therapeutic.
 The therapeutic approach addresses psychological difficulties such as anxiety, depression and addiction.
 It focuses on helping people to relieve the burden of psychological suffering.

 - Eudaimonic.
-In the past fifty years, psychology has broadened its focus from the relief of suffering to a wider interest in the development of human potential and the cultivation of positive emotional and mental states.
+In the past 50 years, psychology has broadened its focus from the relief of suffering to a wider interest in the development of human potential and the cultivation of positive emotional and mental states.

 - Philosophical.
 Psyche is committed to a philosophical inquiry into the questions and concepts that underpin psychological wellbeing, such as the nature of the self and consciousness, beliefs and values, and questions of meaning and ethics.